 Your family and friends may have despaired of you at times when you were using.
 They may have seen you in some awful states and have lost respect due to your unpredictable behavior.

-While your friends and family may be pleased as soon as you manage to quit, it takes time to fully drive home to them that you are no longer going to return to using, and that you are starting a new, sober life and would like to receive their love and respect again.
+While your friends and family may be pleased as soon as you manage to quit, it takes time to fully drive home to them that you are no longer going to return to using substances, and that you are starting a new, sober life and would like to receive their love and respect again.

-Whether it’s physical ailments or exposure to unsavory environments and situations, we put our health at risk when we drink or abuse substances.
+Whether it’s physical ailments or exposure to unsavory environments and situations, we put our health at risk when we drink or use substances.
 With long-term sobriety, the risks diminish and we can start to focus on living a cleaner and more comfortable life without the worry of recurring health complications brought on by the substances.

 3. A Sense of Achievement

 Quitting drinking or drugging is no easy task.
 When we finally overcome our addictions, it can take time to fully appreciate the level of commitment and self-respect we have allowed ourselves in becoming sober and learning to live a clean and sober life.

 When we put down our substance of choice, we are expanding the options in our lives.
 Where once we were restricted by the addiction, we are now opening ourselves to a world of options by freeing ourselves of the compulsion to use.
 This includes everything from where we want to go next in our relationships, work, and self-growth to how we want to spend the rest of our lives in sobriety.